When a DNA test is needed

 After a dispute is sorted out

 If the DNA test proves that the possible parent of the child is not the father, CMS will refund the DNA test fee (if they paid for a DNA test that CMS arranged).
-CMS will interview the parent with care (receiving parent, 2012 scheme) to find out who else could be the child's father.
+CMS will interview the receiving parent to find out who else could be the child's father.

 If you are named as the possible father and a DNA test shows you are the parent, you must pay all child maintenance due.
 This includes: